For information on current selling prices, see further down this page.

 -- Derek Redmond

-Return to CJ-3B Specs and Tech Tips or to The CJ-3B Story.
+Return to CJ-3B Specs and Tech Tips.

 CJ3B Home | Site Map | Updates | Search | Links | Bulletin Board